cloudflare/cloudflare-docs/content/rules/snippets/_index.md

 Cloudflare Snippets (alpha) provide a flexible way to customize the behavior of your website or application using short pieces of JavaScript code.
 Use snippets to customize HTTP response headers, implement JWT validation, define complex redirect functionality, and more.

 {{<Aside type="note">}}
 [Join the waitlist](https://www.cloudflare.com/en-gb/lp/cloudflare-snippets/) to request access to Cloudflare Snippets.
-Cloudflare will soon start granting access to the alpha version.
 {{</Aside>}}

 ## Snippet elements